HaoyangChen/dubhacks-2020/README.md

 ## Routing and Navigation:

-We use [React Navigation](https://reactnavigation.org/) to handle the screen transitions
+We used [React Navigation](https://reactnavigation.org/) to handle the screen transitions

 ## Authentication & Database Storage

-We use Google's [Firebase](https://firebase.google.com/) to enable the Gmail log in feature and store user information
+We used Google's [Firebase](https://firebase.google.com/) to enable the Gmail log in feature and store user information

 ## UI Library Used: